 French Pastry Foundation Level

 Learn the basics of French Pastry through online culinary school.
 Build your skills and techniques step by step and take your cooking to the next level.
 Taught by Chef Philippe Salomon, professor of 18 years at Top French Culinary School Ferrandi.
-Part 1 has over 20 lessons including Pastry doughs such as Pâte Brisée, Pâte Sucrée, Crème pâtissière, and full recipes of classic French Tarts such as Lemon Tart, Tarte Tatin, and Apple Tart.
+Parts 1 & 2 have over 30 lessons including Pastry doughs such as Pâte Brisée, Pâte Sucrée, Crème pâtissière, and full recipes of classic French Tarts such as Lemon Tart, Tarte Tatin, and Apple Tart.
 Certificate upon completion.
 Part 2 introduces more complicated Pastry techniques and recipes such as Pâte a Choux, Profiteroles, Paris-Brest and Chocolate Éclairs.
 Intermediate and Advanced courses to follow.

 French Pastry Foundation Level Part 1 is made up of 4 units.
 Each one introduces an important pastry dough, techniques, fillings, and classic French tart recipes that are made with these elements.
 In the first section you will learn how to make the essential pastry dough: Pâte Sucrée, two essential fillings Almond Cream and Crème Pâtissière Classique and use those skills to create 3 different Tarts.
 We then introduce the next pastry dough: Pâte Brisée, 2 classic French Tarts: Tarte Normande and Apple Tart as well as Flan, and the very special Tarte Tatin.Units 3 and 4 go on to introduce two more pastry doughs: Pâte Sablée and Pâte Sablée Breton, and some more sophisticated recipes such as Lemon Tart and Strawberry Tart.

 Lesson 1 - Sweet Pastry Dough - Pâte Sucrée